syncfusion-content/wpf-docs/wpf/SfDiagram/Snapping/DefineSnapping.md

 Please refer to the members of [SnapToObject](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SnapToObject.html).

-Snapping to objects can be enabled by assigning values to  `SnapToObject` property of `SnapToObject` class.
+Snapping to objects can be enabled by assigning values to  `SnapToObject` property of `SnapSettings` class.
 Default value is None.

 {% tabs %}
 {% highlight xaml %}